isaiahrbs/isaiahrbs/README.md

 <h2 align="left">Hi 👋!
 My name is Isaiah and I'm from Switzerland, Lausanne.</h2>

-Hey!
 I'm an 18-year-old programmer who joined 42 Lausanne in September.
-I'm super excited about coding and always eager to learn something new.
+Super excited about coding and always eager to learn something new.

 ###